Banzly/banzly.github.io/_posts/2023-06-04-Ropemporium.md

 ```

-It looks like the `main` function calls the `pwnme` and there is where we get the input from the user.
-It is also possible to see in this function that they are creating a buffer with size `0x20 (32 in decimal)` and then with the read function they ask the user some input and write it into the buffer, the problem here is that they write `0x38 bytes (56 in decimal)` from the standard input into the buffer, and obviously, `56 is greater than `32 making this a normal buffer overflow scenario.
+The program's main function calls pwnme to receive input from the user.
+In pwnme, a buffer of size `0x20` (32 in decimal) is created, and the read function writes the user's input into this buffer.
+However, there is a vulnerability since read writes `0x38` bytes (56 in decimal) from the standard input, which exceeds the buffer size.
+This creates a buffer overflow scenario.

-Also, it is in the ret2win function that we can get the flag, look at the `bin_cat_flag.txt`.
-This will print the contents of flag.txt to the screen.
+The ret2win function seems to hold the flag we desire, as mentioned in the `bin_cat_flag.txt` comment.
+It likely prints the contents of flag.txt to the screen.

-Now that we have the content of the `RSP register`, all it is left us to do to be able to find the offset `40 bytes`.

-In this case, as stated in the `ret2win` page you have to add an additional return because the MOVAPS issue.
-In Ubuntu 18.04 and up the stack might be misaligned after segfaulting.
+To exploit this vulnerability, we need to determine the offset to overwrite the return address.
+Based on the provided information, the offset appears to be around `40 bytes`.

-Knowing this I decided to try padding the `ROP chain` with an extra `ret`.
-To do that I just needed to find the correct address of a ret, a `ROP gadget`.
+Given this information, the plan is to construct a `ROP chain` and add an extra ret instruction as `padding`.
+This can be achieved by finding the correct address of a ret gadget, which will help us execute the desired `ret2win` function.

 For that I used the tool ROPgadget :

 * `ROPgadget --binary ./ret2win --ropchain`
+* `ropper --file ./ret2win --search " "`

 ```js
 Gadgets information